SaranshPK/RemoteTouchpad/README.md

 - Click Distance Threshold: Maximum movement for a touch to be considered as a click.
 - Scroll Threshold: Distance from the right edge of the screen to activate scrolling.
 - Scroll Speed: Adjust the speed of scrolling.
 Logrithmic Scale

+## FAQ

+1. How do I scroll?

+    You can scroll with two fingers or with a single finger on the right side defined by the Scroll Threshold, look at the Settings section for more info.

+2. Can I double click drag?

+    No, not yet.

+3. Do my settings persist?

+    Yes.

+4. How do I go back to the default settings?

+    Click the reset button (undo icon).

+5. Why did you make this even though there are so many existing products that do the same thing?

+    Idk, but if you want a real product that's open source use this https://github.com/Unrud/remote-touchpad

 ## Contributing